truevault-safe/hipaa-compliance-developers-guide/09 Mobile Applications.md

 Needless to say, it’s important to consider whether or not your app will be used to store or transmit protected health information, regardless of how you’ve designed it or anticipate it being used.

-Even if you’ve designed your app to collect or use anonymous data that doesn’t fall under HIPAA by itself, if a user chooses to use your app to store or transmit PHI then you are subject to HIPAA compliance requirements.
-Edge case or not, as soon as PHI is on the device your app falls under HIPAA.
+Even if you’ve designed your app to collect or use anonymous data that doesn’t fall under HIPAA by itself, if a user chooses to use your app to transmit PHI to a doctor then you are subject to HIPAA compliance requirements.
+Edge case or not, as soon as PHI is involved your app falls under HIPAA.

 If your application has the chance to be used to store and transmit PHI it’s a safer bet to be HIPAA compliant to protect yourself from inadvertently violating HIPAA guidelines.